YingqiWang-HIT/A-Novel-Network-Observer-for-Telemetry-Link-Reconstruction/README.md

 ## Citation

-If this code helps your research, please cite the associated PILOT paper.
-A `CITATION.cff` file is included and should be updated with the final publication metadata after acceptance.
+This paper is currently under review.
+The citation metadata for the final publication will be updated after acceptance.

 ## License